FunafutiTV/countrygame/README.md

 ## Country game

 This is a game website where the goal is to guess the "almost country" randomly chosen everyday using hints.
+The website in available in English and French.

 ### 60 seconds demonstration video